 SAIA-Mental Health: Systematically improving the mental health treatment cascade

-HAI is adapting and implementing the evidence-based Systems Analysis and Improvement Approach (SAIA) to improve screening and treatment for common mental health disorders in Central Mozambique.
+HAI helped adapt and test the evidence-based Systems Analysis and Improvement Approach (SAIA) to improve screening and treatment for common mental health disorders in Central Mozambique.

 Mental disorders are the leading cause of disability in Mozambique, yet only 7.2% of health facilities offer mental health services.
 In Beira, Central Mozambique’s largest provincial capital (population: 530,000+), only 1% of depressive symptoms are detected in outpatient settings, and primary care facilities have few procedures in place to screen for mental health symptoms.